e-kot-unamur/boursiere-server/README.md

 go run .
 ```

+You can now access the server using the [web client](https://github.com/e-kot-unamur/boursiere-client).

+The server uses an SQLite database.
+By default, it will be saved in a "db.sqlite3" file.
+You can override this file's name by setting the `DATABASE_FILE` environment variable.

+There's also a `PORT` variable that defines the port to which the server listens to.
+It will be `8080` by default.

 At startup, if no users exist in the database, a default administrator is created with username `admin` and password `boursière`.
 The password can (**and should**) be changed thereafter.

+There is a [French user guide](./doc/guide.md) available.
+Take a look at it for more information.

 ## Routes